-To submit an article for publication, please send a full copy (PDF please) to firstname.lastname@example.org.
+To submit an article for publication, please fill out this form.
 We accept submissions year-round and encourage submission of well-written and interesting papers in any research field.
 General article requirements are very flexible, and if your article is selected for publication you will work with an editor who will help you revise your paper for final publication in CURJ.
 Please read the following additional guidelines before submitting:

-- Articles should be based on research conducted at Caltech by an undergraduate from any university, or by a Caltech undergraduate at any university.
+- Articles should be based on research conducted at Caltech or JPL by an undergraduate from any university, or by a Caltech undergraduate at any university.

 - Articles should be accessible to a broad audience.
 The style guidelines below are one suggested way to achieve this goal, but they need not be rigidly followed.
 If your article is selected for publication an editor will help you revise your paper to meet this goal.

-- Article must not have been published in any other exclusive publication outlet.
+- Articles must not have been published in any other exclusive publication outlet.
 If your submission is accepted to the journal, we will request that you and your research mentor sign an exclusivity agreement.

 CURJ Style Guidelines